guzo-kevin/public/docs/toolbox.configurations.md

   alias mssql-cli='mssql-cli -S server_name -d database -E'
   # -E is for integrated authentication
   ```

+* Split window/terminal with tmux [Here](https://blog.pjsen.eu/?p=440)

+    * install msys2 (actually we just need 2 files from this install)
+    * in msys2 terminal pacman -S tmux
+    * copy tmux.exe and msys-event-*.dll to git /usr/bin (C:\Program Files \Git\user\bin, or /minw64\bin  I copied to both and did not spend time to find out which one actually is useful)
+    * run tmux in terminal
+    * use the shortcut to operate
+    * =
+    * the approach did not work initially.
+I tried to install a newer version 2.3 git to see if the version matters.
+Then I find out i actually have not been using the git-bash, what I used was git + cmd, which is why tmux did not work.
+I chose the option to use git-bash during the git 2.3 installation and the previously deployed tmux worked.

 ##  Merge in command line (need to verify)

 I have 3 branches, master, office, and home.
 Let's say home is behind master: